 What is Motion in a Plane?

-Motion in a plane is referred to as a motion in 2 dimensions, for example, circular motion, projectile motion, etc. For analyzing a 2 Dimensional motion the reference will be made of an origin with two coordinate axes i.e X and Y.
+Motion in a plane is the motion in 2 dimensions, for instance, projectile motion, circular motion and so on.
+The reference to analyze a 2 Dimensional motion, will be the origin with two coordinate axes i.e X and Y.

 What is Scalar Quantities?